ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 programmers best opportunity to understand the code and enhance/extend the code function.
 But not enough, we believe the documentation is the next most important thing to improve the open source code development.
-The Open Source Fundation recognized this point before us and set Open Source Document Project years ago.
+The Open Source Organization recognized this point before us and set Open Source Document Project years ago.
 Open Source grows up and becomes a giant software infrastructure with the forces of company, school research team and countless talent engineers passion.